Sumatran tiger

 The Sumatran tiger is a population of Panthera tigris sondaica on the Indonesian island of Sumatra.
-It is the only surviving tiger population in the Sunda Islands, where the Bali and Javan tigers are extinct.
+It is the only surviving tiger population in the Sunda Islands, as the other Bali and Javan tigers went extinct during the 20th century.

-Sequences from complete mitochondrial genes of 34 tigers support the hypothesis that Sumatran tigers are diagnostically distinct from mainland subspecies.
+Sequences from complete mitochondrial genes of 34 tigers support the hypothesis that Sumatran tigers are diagnostically distinct from existing mainland subspecies.
 In 2017, the Cat Classification Task Force of the Cat Specialist Group revised felid taxonomy and recognizes the living and extinct tiger populations in Indonesia as P. t. sondaica.

 Taxonomy

 Felis tigris sondaicus was the scientific name proposed by Coenraad Jacob Temminck in 1844 for a tiger specimen from Java.

 Panthera tigris sumatrae was proposed by Reginald Innes Pocock in 1929, who described a skin and a skull of a tiger zoological specimen from Sumatra.

 The skull and pelage pattern of tiger specimens from Java and Sumatra do not differ significantly.

 P. t. sondaica is therefore considered the valid name for the living and extinct tiger populations in Indonesia.